gregcotten/PixelWall/README.md

 ## Usage

-A 10 byte communication packet is sent to the MCU.
+A 10 byte communication packet is sent to the microcontroller.
 Each parameter is a unsigned short with MSB byte order:

 1. Command
 2. Pixel Address / Dummy